 There are two opportunities for wet lab dissection and surgical practice outside the operating room.

 The "dry" lab portion of this includes various shoulder, knee, and hip models that allow for further fine tuning of arthroscopic knot tying and instrument techniques, without the need for a cadaver.
 The dry lab also includes an arthroscopic simulator for knee, hip and shoulder arthroscopy.
 This simulator has a built-in curriculum that allows for diagnostic and interventional simulations with tactile feedback and objectives grading criteria.
 This simulator has assigned courses requiring completion and is available for use when resident have free time.

 Saw Bones Workshop

-Approximately from 8-10 times per year, residents will have the opportunity to participate in sponsored outings to local area venues for the purpose of simulating techniques with various orthopaedic implants on saw bone models.
+Approximately from 4-6 times per year, residents will have the opportunity to participate in sponsored outings to local area venues for the purpose of simulating techniques with various orthopaedic implants on saw bone models.
 These times can prove to be very useful in learning new instrumentation, or becoming familiar with well-known instrumentation for the younger residents.

 Apply / Benefits

 The Orthopaedic Surgery Residency Training Program at Cleveland Clinic participates in ERAS, the Electronic Residency Application System, developed by the Association of American Medical Colleges.
 Three recommendation letters are required.
 Interview dates for 2020-2021 are: